buch-dein-visum.de Site Logo

 Immerse yourself in the world of breathtaking mountain landscapes, ancient temples and the rich culture of Nepal.
 Get your visa and start your unforgettable journey!

-Entry requirements for Nepal: visas and travel documents
+Requirements for entry into Nepal: visa and travel documents

-For Germans, Austrians, all other EU citizens, Swiss, and Turks, a valid visa is required to enter Nepal.
-The entry rules for Nepal also include a passport requirement.
+Germans, Austrians, all other EU citizens, Swiss, and Turks require a valid visa to enter Nepal.
+Entry rules to Nepal also include a passport requirement.

-Identity documents must be valid for 6 months from the moment of crossing the border of the Asian country that does not have access to the sea.
-Temporary passports and children's passports with a photo are accepted by Nepalese immigration authorities.
+Identity documents must be valid for 6 months from the time of crossing the border of the landlocked Asian country.
+A temporary passport and a child's passport with a photograph are accepted by Nepalese entry authorities.
 Entry into the country with an identity card is not possible.
-Due to rapid external changes, it is especially important to ensure that young children are clearly recognizable in the photo on the identity document.
-In children's passports, a photo can usually be inserted for a small fee.
-Since June 2012, it is prohibited to include minors in their parents' passports.
+Due to rapid external changes, it is especially important to ensure that young children are clearly visible in the photograph in the identity document.
+It is usually possible to insert a photograph into a child's passport for a small fee.
+Since June 2012, it has been prohibited to include minors in the parents' passport.

 Logo buch-dein-visum.de